administratorius/litbackup/README.txt

-LitBackup is a rock simple backup solution with a few unique features.

-Main advantages:
 * blazingly fast - 5 million files in under 5 minutes (depending on configuration)
 * load balancing - backup jobs and maintenance are running separately.
 You tell when.
 * easy on disks - large disks are slow, it uses them wisely